What is the MSU Speaking Test?

-Students may only take the SPEAK or MSU Speaking Test if they are requested to do so by their home department.
+Students may only take the MSU Speaking Test if they are requested to do so by their home department.
 Registration is required.
-Qualified students may register for the MSU Speaking Test, starting 3 weeks before the test date, online at the MSU Speaking Test Online System
+Qualified students may register for the MSU Speaking Test, starting three weeks before the test date.

-If you have any trouble registering for the test, please email at email@example.com
+If you have any trouble registering for the test, please email email@example.com.

 All test-takers will be notified of the test locations when they sign up for the test.